Skip to main content

 require(attestedAirnode == airnode, 'Untrusted airnode'); // 2. the Airnode you trust

-require(attestedEndpointId == endpointId, 'Wrong endpoint'); // 3. the feed you trust (this also pins the encoding)
+require(attestedEndpointId == endpointId, 'Wrong endpoint'); // 3. the endpoint specification you trust

 require(attestedAt <= block.timestamp, 'Future timestamp'); // 4a. not from the future